Registration Workflow and Best Practices

 Choose landmarks that are clear and reliable

-Avoid weak or ambiguous features that are hard to interpret consistently.
+Avoid weak or ambiguous features.

 Cycle through stainings when useful